MicrosoftDocs/Advertising-docs/BingAds/bulk-service/bulk-file-schema.md

 -  If you use the reserved *delete_value* string in place of a required value set, the results file will return the default value.
 For example if you set the *Network Distribution* field of the [Ad Group](../bulk-service/ad-group.md) record to *delete_value*, then the *Network Distribution* field would be set to *OwnedAndOperatedAndSyndicatedSearch* in the results file.
 In this example the ad group's network distribution would be set to *OwnedAndOperatedAndSyndicatedSearch*.

 -  If you are replacing one set of records with another set then you must specify the deleted records prior to the new set.
 For example to replace all existing [Campaign Negative Keyword](../bulk-service/campaign-negative-keyword.md) for a given campaign, first include a [Campaign Negative Keyword](../bulk-service/campaign-negative-keyword.md) with *Status* set to Deleted and *Parent Id* set to the campaign ID.
 If you do not specify any *Id* i.e., do not attempt to delete a specific camapaign negative keyword, this will effectively delete all [Campaign Negative Keyword](../bulk-service/campaign-negative-keyword.md) for that campaign.
+Below the "delete all" record, you can include one or more new [Campaign Negative Keyword](../bulk-service/campaign-negative-keyword.md) records with all of the required properties for the upload add operation.
+  > [!NOTE]
-Below the "delete all" record, you can include one or more new [Campaign Negative Keyword](../bulk-service/campaign-negative-keyword.md) records with all of the required properties for the upload add operation. **Note:** Target criterion records do not support "delete all" for bulk upload; however, you might observe a null *Id* field because Bing Ads API version 10 supported "delete all" for targets.
+  > Target criterion records do not support "delete all" for bulk upload; however, you might observe a null *Id* field because Bing Ads API version 10 supported "delete all" for targets.

 -  If you are replacing an existing record with a new record that has the same unique properties, then you must specify the deleted record prior to the new record.
 For example to replace an existing [Ad Group Dynamic Search Ad Target](../bulk-service/ad-group-dynamic-search-ad-target.md) for a given ad group, first include an [Ad Group Dynamic Search Ad Target](../bulk-service/ad-group-dynamic-search-ad-target.md) with *Status* set to Deleted, *Id* set to the existing dynamic ad target (webpage criterion) ID, and *Parent Id* set to the ad group ID.
+Below the deleted record, you can include a new [Ad Group Dynamic Search Ad Target](../bulk-service/ad-group-dynamic-search-ad-target.md) record (presumably with new webpage conditions).
+  > [!NOTE]
-Below the deleted record, you can include a new [Ad Group Dynamic Search Ad Target](../bulk-service/ad-group-dynamic-search-ad-target.md) record (presumably with new webpage conditions). **Note:** In most cases you can update the existing record instead of submitting separate delete and add records, for example you can update the *Bid Adjustment* field of an existing [Campaign Gender Criterion](../bulk-service/campaign-gender-criterion.md).
+  > In most cases you can update the existing record instead of submitting separate delete and add records, for example you can update the *Bid Adjustment* field of an existing [Campaign Gender Criterion](../bulk-service/campaign-gender-criterion.md).

 -  When deleting a record the *Id* field is required.
 A reference to the parent entity, whether the value is a Bing Ads assigned system identifier or  a [Reference Keys](#referencekeys) for the parent record, is also required.
 For example when deleting an ad group, either the *Parent Id* field of the  [Ad Group](../bulk-service/ad-group.md) record should match the *Id* field in the [Campaign](../bulk-service/campaign.md) record or the *Campaign* field of the  [Ad Group](../bulk-service/ad-group.md) record should match the *Campaign* field in the [Campaign](../bulk-service/campaign.md) record.
 If both are provided then the *Parent Id* field of the  [Ad Group](../bulk-service/ad-group.md) record ([Reference Keys](#referencekeys)) is ignored.